AdobeDocs/target-dev.en/help/dev/implement/mobile/native-app.md

 ---
 keywords: mobile app, aep sdk,native app,web views,native;swift,adobe experience platform mobile sdk,mobile sdk,native code
-description: Learn how to implement Target with the [!DNL AEP SDK] in a native app with web views.
+description: Learn how to implement Target with the [!DNL AEP Mobile SDK] in a native app with web views.
 title: Implement [!DNL Target] in a mobile app that uses native code with web views
 feature: Implement Mobile
 role: Developer
 ---

-# Implement [!DNL Target] in a mobile app that uses native code with web views
+# Implement [!DNL Target] with the [!DNL AEP Mobile SDK] in a native app with web views

 This article shares best practices for implementing [!DNL Adobe Target] in a mobile app that uses native code with web views.